 We're committed to transparency and openness in all that we do.
-We want to maintain a close relationship between decision-makers, and those affected by the decisions made - our communities.
+We want to maintain a close relationship between decision makers, and those affected by the decisions made - our communities.
 Consultation and engagement with our communities is vital to us in shaping our future and our priorities.

-Work to review the IRMP will continue in 2019 and will involve full consultation with our communities whose feedback will be used by the CFA in deciding which proposals to implement.
-Our action plan will set out how we will progress with the decisions and changes that were made, and when they will be implemented.
+Work to review the IRMP during 2019 involved full consultation with our communities whose feedback was used by the CFA in deciding which proposals to implement.
+Our plans set out how we will progress the decisions that were made and when they will be implemented.